CallumRobb-ScottLogic/blog/_posts/2024-10-30-accessibility-ai-research-project-conclusion.md

 ---

 ## Summary of our Accessibility AI Research Project
-This project began with the idea of using an LLM to aid accessibility testing - would it be possible for it to navigate a webpage accurately and determine how easy it is to find specific information?
+This project began with the idea of using an LLM to aid user testing - would it be possible for it to navigate a webpage accurately and determine how easy it is to find specific information?

 ## How we did it
 This research could be broken down into two distinct parts: